-Why I Developed The Flash Fast: Modified Fasting Made Easy and Fun
+Why I Developed The 3-Day Flash Fast: The Easy, Fun Way to Fast

 When I was a young girl, my 8th birthday meant I could join my family in a religious rite of passage where we all fasted for 24 hours on the first Sunday of the month.